AIDC 100 Archives - George Goldberg Collection

 Scanning Hardware/Fixed Position, October 1980-December 1984

-Sub-series V: UPC/EAN Shipping Container Codes & Symbols
+Sub-series V: UPC/EAN Shipping Container Codes and Symbols

 Association of Independent Corrugated Converters, April 18, 1985-March